 Follow the guide in your owner’s manual to find additional safety features on your Craftsman model.
 Make sure your safety system is working as it should.
 Skipping this step can compromise your safety.
 You never know when you are going to need it.

-Step 19: Replace Damaged, Worn or Missing Parts.
-Secure Hardware on the Craftsman Mower
+Step 19: Replace Damaged, Worn, or Missing Parts.
+Secure the Hardware.

 Check over your mower and replace all damaged, worn, or missing parts so your mower is in good operating condition.
-All hardware needs to be in securely in place.
+All hardware needs to be securely in place.

 Step 20: Grease Lubrication Points

 Grease your front wheels, front axle, and deck wheels.
 You will find a grease zerk on each of these items.
 Properly lubricate your lift linkages, pivot points, and brake to ensure they are able to move freely.
 I use a tube of high-performance grease and a spray lubricant.

-Step 21: Wash Your Craftsman Riding Mower & Allow it to Dry Completely
+Step 21: Wash Your Riding Mower & Allow it to Dry Completely

 Wash your Craftsman with a garden hose to clean any remaining dirt from the mower.
 If you choose to use a pressure washer, do not use high pressure as this can damage sealed bearings.
 Once you are finished washing it, you need to let it completely dry.

 I like cleaning my mower on a sunny day.
 Having a breeze is a plus.
 Leaving it in the sun to dry allows the moisture around your electrical components and other areas of your mower to evaporate and completely dry.

 Using a leaf blower to blow air on your mower can also assist with drying the mower.
 Any moisture left in the mower can cause premature corrosion of your mower’s components.
 Read more about cleaning your mower here.